shapedbyiris/spotify-android-streaming-sdk/README.md

-**WARNING: This SDK is deprecated and the repo will be inaccessible from November 1 2019.**
+**WARNING: This SDK is deprecated and the repo will be inaccessible from November 1 2019.
+More info [here](https://developer.spotify.com/community/news/2019/09/09/streaming-repo-shutdown-date/).**

 Spotify Android Streaming SDK
 ===================